rebekahwhittle/beksintex/content/blog/what-is-continous-integration/index.md

 Continuous integration is the communication of changes against a working main base of code.

-This is the practice of having seperate working branches for each developer and then merging those branches into the default branch.
-The implementation of test suites to check to see if things have broken or if conflicts have been created prior to being merged are embed in this practice.
+This is the practice of having separate working branches for each developer and then merging those branches into the default branch.
+The implementation of test suites to check to see if things have broken or if conflicts have been created prior to being merged are embedded in this practice.

 How do you apply this concept to your setup?
 There are many tools these days you can use to have visibility into your main code base and the changes that are breaking your application.
 [CircleCI](https://circleci.com/) allows you to quickly see from your VCS what tests have failed so your team isn't merging broken code.

-If you're not using a tool to implement continuous integration into your software development lifecycle, I urge you to do so.
+If you're not using a tool to implement continuous integration into your software development life cycle, I urge you to do so.
 Just as no one wants to be at a meal with multiple salads, no one wants to constantly be rolling back their product due to broken code.

 Hopefully this blog post gave you deeper insight into *why* continuous integration exists and got you thinking of your own developer tools.
 And if this post didn't do either maybe, just maybe, it made ya hungry! 🦃